rkuma183/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 participants experienced with Linux commands and programming experience will have an easier time than those who do not.

-Programming of Python, shell scripts, and
-JavaScript with Node is learned by examining examples and discussion about automated code checking rules.
-This is how professional programmers work within industry.

 ## Hands-on step-by-step training

 Curriculum materials include a hands-on
 <strong>step-by-step tutorial book</strong>
 and videos.

-The title:
+## Reliable products, not elegant code

+Testing for reliability and adequate performance is emphasized here over tricky algorithms not used.

+Programming of Python code, shell scripts, and JavaScript with Node is learned by examining examples and discussion about <strong>automated code checking rules</strong>.
+This is how professional programmers work.

+Quality assurance is an integral part of the curriculum, to ensure that everything just works for the consumer.

+## Customer training and service

+A key differentiator with our school is that students are trained to explain to customers in plain language how to use products constructed.

+We also ensure that our graduates apply the latest techniques for excellent customer service and fast turnaround.
+That includes training in effective use of social media.

+## Curriculum title

 <strong>Build a Raspberry Pi with Raspbian running Python Ansible IoT</strong>